RobertSWalker/keras-logistic-regression/README.md

 # keras-logistic-regression
-Show how a Keras neural network with no hidden layer simplifies to a logistic regression
+Show how a Keras neural network (in R) with no hidden layer simplifies to a logistic regression